mfem/mfem/CONTRIBUTING.md

   with regards to documentation and code styling.
 - Pull requests  should be issued toward `mfem:master`.
 Make sure to check the items off the [Pull Request Checklist](#pull-request-checklist).
+- When your contribution is fully working and ready to be reviewed, add the `ready-for-review` label.
+- PRs are treated similarly to journal submission with an "editor" assigning two reviewers to evaluate the changes.
+- The reviewers have 3 weeks to evaluate the PR and work with the author to implement improvements and fix issues.
 - After approval, MFEM developers merge the PR manually in the [mfem:next branch](#masternext-workflow).
 - After a week of testing in `mfem:next`, the original PR is merged in `mfem:master`.
 - We use [milestones](https://github.com/mfem/mfem/milestones) to coordinate the